shellscape/loglevelnext/README.md

 technically work all the way back to IE8 - as that version and above support `localStorage`.
 However, IE8 and IE9 require that the developer tools be open prior to invoking this library._

+## Contributing

+We welcome your contributions!
+Please have a read of [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to get involved.

 ## Attribution